JulianDinsdale/Quokka-Modules/docs/source/Acc_Test_Mod.rst

 A green LED shows when power is connected to the board.
 When the board is connected via the USB-C connector to a PC and the battery is connected via jumper J3 the

                 *  green LED will show power
+                *  the Power Management Blue LED will show charging of the battery and
+                *  the Orange LED will show when the battert is charged